-This branch is responsible for the management of the built infrastructure within the road reserve, asset management and coordinating sustainability initiatives.
+This branch is responsible for the management of the built infrastructure within the road reserve, asset management and City's fleets.
 The main activities in this area include:

-- Design and construction of the City's roads, encompassing drainage, kerbing, footpaths, dual-use paths, traffic control devices, intersection treatments and drainage - Design and installation of new street lighting - Managing the City's plant and fleet - Providing engineering advice to staff - Handling the consultation process for design, construction and implementation of streetscape works - Developing and coordinating the implementation of asset management plans across the City's asset groups - Developing, implementing and monitoring contracts and the contracting process for major infrastructure works - Installation of new bus shelters and street furniture - Assessing traffic management plans and providing obstruction permits for private works and services - Undertaking traffic related investigations, including management of the City's traffic count program - Coordinating and implementing the City's sustainability strategy
+- Design and delivery of the City's capital works projects such as roads, drainage, kerbing, footpaths, dual-use paths, traffic control/calming devices, intersection treatments and streetscape and cycling improvement projects. - Design and installation of new street lighting and upgrading the existing street lights to LED light fittings. - Managing the City's plant and fleet. - Providing engineering advice to internal departments and external stakeholders (residents, developers and private consultants). - Handling the public consultation process for design, construction and implementation of various projects such as streetscape projects, cycling and road safety projects. - Management of various source of grant funding from both federal and State Governments (Blackspot, MRRG, WABN, LRCI, RTR and direct grants). - Developing and coordinating the implementation of asset management plans across the City's asset groups (buildings, parks and infrastructure). - Developing, implementing and monitoring contracts and the contracting process for major infrastructure works. - Installation of new bus shelters and management of the advertising revenues. - Assessing traffic management plans and providing obstruction permits for private works and services. - Undertaking traffic and road safety related investigations, including management of the City's traffic count program. - Undertaking engineering assessment for Development and Subdivision Applications and providing advice to Planning Services.